ofeksadlo/Wifi-killer/README.md

 console a click on any button will toggle the wifi back on.
 # Why I made it:
 I made this program because I download on the laptop movies.
 And most of the times just forgot about it.
 While starting a match on CS:GO noticing my high ping.
-And the having to go mid game to turn off wifi.
+And then having to go mid game to turn off wifi really pissed me off.
+So I decided to create this little program.